isabella232/presentation-druxt_101/slides-druxt-drupal-module.md

 </div>

 <!--
-The Druxt module is ideally a temporary measure, as all the things it does could be handled by Drupal core in the future.

 - Enables required modules:
   - Decoupled router
   - JSON:API Menu Items at the moment, however it will also support the Decoupled Menu Initiative's solution in the future.